 - Other duties, as assigned.

-- A bachelor’s degree with coursework in education or related field, and a current teaching license from the Professional Educators Licensing and Standards Board (PELSB) in Special Education in Emotional / Behavioral Disorders (EBD), or equivalent combination of education and experience may be considered.
+- A bachelor’s degree with coursework in education or related field, and a current teaching license from the Professional Educators Licensing and Standards Board (PELSB) in Special Education in Autism Spectrum Disorders (ASD), Emotional / Behavioral Disorders (EBD) and/or Developmental Cognitive Disabilities (DCD) with dual licensure preferred, or equivalent combination of education and experience may be considered.

 - Willingness and ability to work with students receiving a high-level of special education services.

 - Thorough knowledge of education principles, practices and procedures; thorough knowledge of the principles and methodology of effective teaching; with knowledge of special education practices preferred.